Washington DC Whistleblower Attorney

-Generally, filing a false claims suit requires an individual to have inside knowledge of fraudulent behavior, so successful whistleblowers are usually employees of the companies engaged in fraud.
-If found guilty under the False Claims Act, a defendant company will be liable to pay the federal government three times the amount of damages created by the fraud and civil penalties of $5,500 to $11,000 per violation.
-In some cases, the defendant may also be subject to criminal fines.
+Generally, filing a False Claims Act suit requires an individual to have inside knowledge of fraudulent behavior, so successful whistleblowers are usually employees of the companies engaged in fraud.
+If found guilty under the False Claims Act, a defendant company will be liable to pay the federal government three times the amount of damages created by the fraud and civil penalties of $5,500 to $11,000 per violation, and those civil fines have increased as a result of laws requiring adjustment for inflation.

 What to Expect